-For many people, the end of the year is a busy, stressful time.
-If often involves frantic last minute shopping, extensive preparations for Christmas, travel and/or entertaining, and spending time with folks you wouldn’t have anything to do with if they weren’t family.
+For many people, the End of the Year is a busy, stressful time.
+If often involves frantic last-minute shopping, extensive preparations for Christmas, travel and/or entertaining, and spending time with folks you wouldn’t normally have much to do with if they weren’t family.

 The Winter Solstice, is of course, the shortest day of the year when there are the most hours of darkness.

 The time before, during, and after the winter solstice is an ideal time for each of us, to follow the sun’s example and be still.